Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 • How likely are you to recommend us to a friend or colleague?

-With Contentsquare, you also have the option to trigger a survey after visitors take a specific action, limiting surveys to specific user segments.
+With Contentsquare, you also have the option to trigger a survey after users take a specific action, limiting surveys to specific user segments.

 11. Usersnap